jetsstarplus/cryptoport/Readme.md

     })
 }
 ```
-In the above function, I first defined a `stream` using `fs.createReadStream` module with the CSV File as the argument.
+In the above function, I first define `stream` variable that uses `fs.createReadStream` module with the CSV File path argument.
-I the used the Pipe with `csv.parse` which returns a promise that allows me to read each line of the csv file.
+I then use `pipe` with `csv.parse` which returns a promise that allows me to read each line of the csv file.
-I then pass a callback function to  then `on('data')` Event where the read lines are returned from.
+I then pass a callback function to `on('data')` Event to get each line of data.

-I then have a condition to check if the current token is in the `tokens` global variable that I initialized Earlier and add it if the condition passes.
+I then insert the token to `tokens` global variable as a `key` and `0` as value.

-I then check if the `inputDate` parameter is blank or undefined
+I then check whether `inputDate` parameter is blank or undefined

-* if TRUE, I filter out the records whose transaction date(`transDate`) is not equal to the `inputDate` and call the `CalculateDebitCreditValue` function with the token as the parameter for matching transaction date record.
+* if TRUE, I filter out the records whose transaction date(`transDate`) is not equal to the `inputDate` and call `CalculateDebitCreditValue` with `token` as parameter for matching transaction date record.

-* If FALSE, then I just directly call the `CalculateDebitCreditValue` Function with the token as the parameter whose purpose is explained below.
+* If FALSE, then I just directly call `CalculateDebitCreditValue` with the `token` as parameter whose purpose is explained below.

 ### 5. Calculate Debit Credit from the amount
 ```